INVADERS

 Miami, FL

 The Invaders shared the stage with some pretty impressive bands, including THE BEATLES.
-Well actually the Beatles were only present via the motion picture screen, but it still looks good on a resume!
+Well actually the Beatles were only present via the motion picture screen.

 "One of the gassiest groups in Miami, man.
 Got a smash-a-demus going for 'em.
 The Invaders -- it's rated number two on the survey tonight.
 It's called 'She's A Tiger'!"